 If you have reached till here, congratulations!
 You have set up the Google Assistant either on Windows, Mac, or Linux.
 Now, it is time for us to test it.
 The first and the foremost thing that one would want to test in the Google Assistant is whether it is able to record your voice or not.
 To do just that, enter the below-given command into the command prompt/terminal window.
 What it will do is that it will record your audio for 5 seconds and then play it back.
 So cool, right?

 If the above command records and plays back your voice for 5 seconds, enter this command to start communicating with the Google Assistant:

 python -m googlesamples.assistant

-In starting, it was fun to use it on Windows 10 but soon I got bored and now i don’t use it.
+In the beginning, it was fun to run Google Assistant on Windows 10 but soon I got bored and now I don’t use it.
 It’s not useful in this form but on the brighter side, it opens up the possibilities and we may sooner see desktop apps and browser extensions taking advantage of this functionality in near future.
 Hope you enjoyed this, please Subscribe to our YouTube Channel and Newsletter, Hit Like and Share your thoughts in the comment down below on Google assistant for Windows, Mac and Linux.
 I will be back with another interesting tutorial Soon.